soggy8/music-downloader/README.md

 ## Usage

-1. Open the web interface in your browser
+1. Open the web interface in your browser (http://localhost:8000)
+2. Choose download location: "My Downloads Folder" or "Navidrome Server"
-2. Search for a song, artist, or album
+3. Search for a song, artist, or album
-3. Browse the search results
+4. Browse the search results
-4. Click "Download" on any track you want
+5. Click "Download" on any track you want
-5. Wait for the download and processing to complete
+6. Watch the progress in the download queue at the top
+7. Downloads complete automatically:
+   - **Local downloads**: Files are saved to your browser's Downloads folder
-6. The song will be added to your Navidrome library automatically
+   - **Navidrome uploads**: Files are added to your Navidrome library (Artist/Album structure)

 ## How It Works